Do Go On - 127 - Escape From Colditz Castle

 So the Germans want

-So the Brits were happy that anyone got a home run.
+So the Brits were happy that anyone got a home run

 They chose Peter Allen, a small Scottish man who spoke German to attempt the next escape.

-Imagine German and a Scottish accent.
+Imagine German in a Scottish accent.

 That's the sort of thing.